 As a general rule, you should use security window film to protect property, and you should use bulletproof glass to protect people.

 Security window film is an excellent tool; it’s a cost-effective, quick way to improve physical security, reducing the risk posed by vandalism, break-ins, extreme weather, and accidents.
 We often recommend using window film in concert with bulletproof glass.
 But it doesn’t solve every security challenge.
-Most importantly, security window film does not stop bullets.
+Most importantly, "ballistic" film for windows does not stop bullets.

 Comparing Security Window Film and Bulletproof Glass

-Security window film is often marketed as ballistic window film, but this is a misnomer.
-The correct term is security window film.
-A low ballistic window film cost is often a good indicator of whether a product can actually stop a bullet.
+Security window film is sometimes marketed as ballistic window film, but this is a misnomer.
+The correct term is security window film, and it's typically applied over existing glass.
+A ballistic window film's low-cost "solution" is often a good indicator of whether you should trust its ability to actually stop a bullet.
 The other is UL 752 compliance.
-If you have questions about whether a product can stop a bullet or want more information about how to use security window film with bulletproof glass, please contact TSS.
+If you have questions about whether security film can stop a bullet or want more information about how to use security window film with ballistic glass, please contact TSS.

-Using Bulletproof Glass and Security Window Film Together
+Using Ballistic Glass and Security Window Film Together

 Both products have their uses when it comes to physical security; ideally, they’re used together.

-So-called ballistic window film can be used in areas where you do not need to protect people, but would like to prevent windows from shattering out.
-Films can also be used on upper level exterior windows for storm and earthquake protection, or in non-populated areas to delay forced entry.
+Security window film can be used in areas where you do not need to protect people, but would like to prevent windows from shattering out.
+Films can also be used on upper-level exterior windows for storm and earthquake protection to reduce injury from broken glass, or in non-populated areas to delay forced-entry attacks.

-Bulletproof glass is a very effective tool for protecting people from bullets.
-To prevent an armed assailant from endangering human lives, ballistic barriers can be installed in entryways, transaction windows, offices, and many more locations.
+Bulletproof glass—engineered security glazing designed to stop ballistic threats—is a very effective tool for protecting people from bullets.
+To prevent an armed assailant from endangering human lives, bulletproof glass windows can be installed in entryways, transaction lines, offices, safe rooms, and many more locations.

 If security window film fits your threat level, then it is certainly worth the investment.
 It is a cost-efficient and effective solution for non-ballistic threats.